stevenocchipinti/learn-to-code-ruby/curriculum.md

 * Data types: Booleans
 * Predicate methods
 * Comparison operators
+* Boolean logic: and, or, not

 * Control flow (`if`, `elsif`, `case`, etc.)

 ---

+* Loops (times, finite, infinite and break)

 * Arrays

-* Loops (finite, infinite and break)
 * Enumerable (each, map, filter, etc.)
 * Blocks (do...end, {})

+* Incrementing a counter
+* Generating a random number

 ---

 * Hashes
 * Data types: Symbols

----

 * Parsing JSON and CSV

-* Shorthand hash syntax: 1.8 vs 1.9
-* Shorthand syntax: function parentheses, implicit return, hash curly braces

 ---